At what age does it become inappropriate to shower or bathe with your child? Two, five, seven . . . never?

 Stop When Your Child Wants Privacy

-Many Circle of Moms members say that their child's interest in privacy was the cue to stop coshowering.
+Many readers that their child's interest in privacy was the cue to stop coshowering.
 In addition to bluntly asking to to bathe alone, children may begin signaling a desire for privacy by closing the door when using the bathroom or changing clothes.
 As Valerie K. shared of her 3-year-old son, "He has begun wanting privacy and shutting the door sometimes when he goes potty."

 Stop by a Certain Age, No Matter What